openmc-dev/openmc/docs/source/methods/physics.rst

 |sab| Tables
 ------------

+Note that |sab| tables are only applicable to continuous-energy transport.

 For neutrons with thermal energies, generally less than 4 eV, the kinematics of scattering can be affected by chemical binding and crystalline effects of the target molecule.
 If these effects are not accounted for in a simulation, the